CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/Effects.md

 # Effects

-If your reading these rules in order, than you've already encountered quite a few different effects.

-Under the hood, Effects are actually catagorized under certain sub catagories.
-The two large catagories are "Character Sheet Effects" and "Narrative Effects".

 Effects can be applied to either characters or items, adding new buffs/debuffs, weapons, defenses, narrative considerations, injuries, etc...
 In a fantasy setting, these could be magical enchantments.
 In a modern setting, these could be attachments to a rifle.

+The two large catagories are "Character Sheet Effects" and "Narrative Effects".

 ## Character Sheet Effects